WICG/display-locking/explainers/hidden-content-explainer.md

 don't want to render all of the content in the page but still making it accessible to features such as find-in-page.
 Making long articles with collapsed sections accessible to find-in-page will improve the user experience.

-## The `beforematch` event and other use cases

-The previous example doesn't need to use the proposed `beforematch` event because all other visual state in the example is controlled with HTML attribute selectors in CSS.
-However, we should still notify the page that something is being revealed via the `beforematch` event.
-More complex use cases include carousels and tabs, where the revealing of one section means that the page must also hide another corresponding section, perhaps by applying the `hidden=until-found` attribute, in a `beforematch` event handler.

 ## Comparison to the `<details>` element